massgravel/massgrave.dev/office-license-is-not-genuine.md

 -   Before doing this, make sure your Office update channel is either Insider or Current.

--   Make sure Internet is connected
+-   Make sure the Internet is connected

 -   Open command prompt as admin and enter below lines and press enter,